sony/nnabla/doc/python/api/parametric_function.rst

 to a parametric function.
 The variables with ``need_grad=False`` flag will not be updated by gradient descent.
-Hence, backward computation is not executed for those variables. ``False`` is usually specified when the parameters are updated during foward pass and/or backward pass, e.g., batch normalization.
+Hence, backward computation is not executed for those variables. ``False`` is usually specified when the parameters are updated during forward pass and/or backward pass, e.g., batch normalization.

 All parametric functions take an optional argument ``fix_parameters=False``.
 By giving ``True``, the associated parameter variables are connected to a